stoikio/eslint-plugin-react-hooks-static-deps/README.md

       {
         staticHooks: {
           // the whole return value of the hook will be considered static
-          useNavigate: true,
+          useHook: true,

-          // for hooks that return an array: only the second item return by the hook will be considered static
+          // for hooks that return an array: here only the second item return by the hook will be considered static
-          useUser: [false, true],
+          useArrayHook: [false, true],

-          // for hooks that return an object, only the property prop1 will be considered static useObjectHook : {
+          // for hooks that return an object: here only the property prop1 will be considered static useObjectHook : {
             prop1: true,
             prop2: false